Healing Emotional Trauma

 I recognize now that I have emotional eating and that my stress comes to me and I want the whole package.
 I want the psychological, the emotional, the physical, the whole thing.
 So now that’s not everybody.
 I wish it was everybody.
 Because it’s much more fun that way when I can approach somebody with a holistic toolbox and say, What goodies do we have in here for you that will actually help you?
 I the client this morning, who he likes to joke he lawyers, me.

-He said about his shoulder, my shoulder is bothering me and I said, I go Is it like a new?
+He said about his shoulder, my shoulder is bothering me and I said, I go Is it like a new one?
 Did you do something different recently as a probably He’s like, No, just that part of my show that I was telling you that you haven’t fixed yet.
 And I said because you don’t listen.
-So yeah, I mean, I I know my limitations with different people that you know, I want another client who has back pain and that back pain, I can tell you frickin 150% it’s emotional.
-But he’s a typical 60 year old male who doesn’t want to deal with his emotion.
+So yeah, I mean, I know my limitations with different people that you know, I want another client who has back pain, and that back pain, I can tell you frickin 150% it’s emotional.
+But he’s a typical 60-year-old male who doesn’t want to deal with his emotion.

-Listen to what JJ just said people back pain which is emotional.
-Go figure it out guys.
+Listen to what JJ just said about people’s back pain which is emotional.
+Go figure it out, guys.
 It’s possible.

-In fact, he got stranded here for a couple months because he couldn’t sit on a plane went to it.
-Doctor they did x rays, they said oh, you have a pinched nerve, and it’s an a degenerative disc and we need to do surgery.
-And somebody had presented him and I don’t have here in front of me.
-But I’ve got a copy of the book, healing back pain by dr. john Sarno.
-And he started to read the book and he interpreted as saying that it was all in his head, he was like, screw that I have x rays through the book away.
+In fact, he got stranded here for a couple of months because he couldn’t sit on a plane and went to it.
+The doctor did x-rays, and they said oh, you have a pinched nerve, and it’s a degenerative disc and we need to do surgery.
+And somebody had presented him and I don’t have it here in front of me.
+But I’ve got a copy of the book, healing back pain by Dr. John Sarno.
+And he started to read the book and he interpreted it as saying that it was all in his head, he was like, screw that I have x-rays through the book away.
 So now we’re getting closer to the surgery.

 I think the book came into his life one more time.
 Now he’s like, literally a day or two away from surgery.
 And the book came back into his life somehow he read it on a train.
 And when he got done with it, half of his back pain was gone, never had surgery, and now uses his back pain as his barometer for how well he’s dealing with his emotions.